rybick/pogolitics/docs/FAQ.md

 [here](https://github.com/rybick/pogolitics/blob/master/src/main/kotlin/pogolitics/controller/MoveSetStatsCalculator.kt) -
 even if you don't know anything about programming, you should be able to read it just like math equations.
 If you find an error please let me know!

 You can also take a look at [this test](https://github.com/rybick/pogolitics/blob/master/src/test/kotlin/MoveSetStatsCalculatorTest.kt#L60) that compares the DPS calculated by the `MoveSetStatsCalculator` (linked above) with damage simulated in a number of attacks and divided by the time it would take to execute them.

 ## I found a bug or an error.
 Can you fix it?
-This is a project I do in my free time, but I try to fix all bugs that I know of.
+I only work on this project in my free time, but I try to fix all bugs that I know of.
 Please report your findings as [an issue in github](https://github.com/rybick/pogolitics/issues), or, since this is an open source project, you can try to fix it yourself and create a pull request. :)

 See how to contribute [here](./CONTRIBUTING.md).

 ## Are you planning to add functionality Y?